JonJagger/cyber-dojo/readme.txt

 :max_run_tests_duration
   This is the maximum number of seconds the CyberDojo server allows an increment to run in (the time starts after all the increments files have been copied to the sandbox folder).
-This is reloaded on each increment so it can be modified mid-kata if necessary.
+This allows players to continue if they accidentally code an infinite loop for example.
+Reloaded on each increment so it can be modified mid-kata if necessary.
 Defaults to 10 seconds.

 :tab_size